metrorailings/OwlBlog/content/posts/seahawks-playoff-analysis.md

 headline = "Seahawks Playoff Analysis"

 +++
-The Seattle Seahawks are virtually locked into the fifth seed of the National Football Conference.
+The Seattle Seahawks are locked into the fifth seed of the National Football Conference.
 Pretty amazing feat given their low preseason expectations...

 ***